-11/14/23 - UNIT 6: The Church After Constantine; The Fifth Century Councils 11/28/23 - UNIT 7: The Filioque Controversy; "Theories" (Hermeneutics) of Atonement
+UNIT 6: The Church After Constantine; The Fifth Century Councils UNIT 7: The Filioque Controversy; "Theories" (Hermeneutics) of Atonement Conclusions and Wrap-up

-December 5 (no meeting) - Essay #3 DUE
+December 9 - Essay #3 DUE

 Please note that permission is not granted to record this course or any discussions that take place during this course.
 No one is allowed to record video.
 An exception may be made for the recording of audio only, in the case of a necessary accommodation for a documented disability.
 Such accommodations can only be approved by Student Access personnel, in consultation with the professor, for students with disabilities under the ADA/Section 504.
 If any part of the course will be recorded for reasons of disability accommodation, all students will be informed that the course is being recorded, though the identity of the person for whom it is recorded will remain confidential.
 Resulting audio-recordings are for personal use only, they may not be shared, and are to be destroyed at the conclusion of the course.